Elephants Do Not Forget: Differential Privacy with State Continuity for Privacy Budget: Setting and Threat Model

 \subsection{Budget Attack}

-We now show that Instantiation~2 described in the introduction is vulnerable to a budget attack in the threat model outlined in the previous section, even when DP code runs in Intel SGX.
-Though the attack is against our DP code, it considers the setting where (1) DP code (\eg PySyft) is running within a TEE, (2) the dataset is encrypted, and (3) the budget is protected with authenticated encryption and saved to persistent storage.

-Our concrete scenario is as follows.
-A data owner uploads encrypted dataset to the cloud along with a file containing initial encrypted budget.
-A TEE is initialized with DP code that reads the budget from a file, answers a data analyst query, and writes the updated authentically encrypted budget back to the file.
+We now empirically show that Instantiation~2 described in the introduction is vulnerable to a budget attack in the threat model outlined in the previous section, even when DP code runs in Intel SGX.
+In this instantiation, a data owner uploads encrypted dataset to the cloud along with a file containing initial encrypted budget.
+DP code is running within a TEE and the budget is protected with authenticated encryption and saved to persistent storage.
+A TEE reads the budget from a file, answers a data analyst query, and writes the updated authentically encrypted budget back to the file.
 As a TEE we use Intel Xeon E-2288G CPU, which supports SGX functionality.

 \paragraph{Dataset and Query Model.} We use 1000 records from the PUMS dataset~\cite{pums} in the attack, and the discrete Gaussian mechanism~\cite{canonne2020discrete} to protect query output.
 We simulate a setting where data analyst queries the PUMS dataset using count queries on the age and income columns (\eg count \#records of a certain age).
 We assume that a data owner sets the overall budget $\budget=10$ for the dataset.